Travel with Sunken Treasure Scuba Center

 On average, Bonaire's visibility exceeds 100 feet and average water temperature is 80 degrees.
 The fringing reef begins close to the shore, usually a short 30 foot swim or less, making Bonaire world renowned for its ease of shore diving.

-7 days rental vehicle (double cabin pick-up truck or van) & car insurance
+7 day rental vehicle/apartment (double cabin pick-up truck or van w/manual transmission) Car insurance not included

-6 days of unlimited nitrox fills plus 6 boat dives
+6 days of unlimited nitrox fills for nitrox certified divers

 Call Rich at STSC for more information